- The museum

 from March 5 2011 until May 29 2011

 Museum Boijmans Van Beuningen acquired the concept for the ‘Peanut-Butter Platform’ (1962) by Wim T. Schippers in December 2010.
-From March 5th, during the Rotterdam Museum Night, this floor sculpture is on view in a presentation that includes other Schippers works from the museum collection, such as the floating stone ‘Het Is Me Wat / And Now What’s Up’ (1999) and ‘Eggs’ (1966), a white carpet of interwoven swabs that is strewn with green eggs.
+From March 5th until 29 May 2011, this floor sculpture was on view in a presentation that included other Schippers works from the museum collection, such as the floating stone ‘Het Is Me Wat / And Now What’s Up’ (1999) and ‘Eggs’ (1966), a white carpet of interwoven swabs that is strewn with green eggs.

 Wim T. Schippers is best known among the general public as a producer of television, radio and theatre, as a writer and as a visual artist.
 Schippers has produced many controversial works of art, including a long period when food played a major part in his oeuvre.
 In 1962 Museum Fodor exhibited a pink pudding which was so big that visitors could not walk through the gallery to the garden.
 For the museum’s garden room Schippers created a presentation of objets trouvés, including a child’s mattress, a slab of chocolate (from the Van Houten factory, where his father worked as an accountant), a packet of ice-cream cones, a container of money and a plasticised lump of coal.
 The Museum Fodor presentation included two floor sculptures – one gallery was completely covered in salt while another was filled with broken pieces of sheet glass – and it was here that the concept for the ‘Peanut-Butter Platform’ originated.
 Schippers conceived a floor of cooked spinach for an exhibition at Felix Valk’s Gallery ’20 (the later Galerie Jaki Kornblitt), but the gallery owner did not think this was such a good idea, whereupon Schippers proposed using endives instead.